marknooch/foodtrucks/readme.md

 * In [createGeoJson.yaml](./github/workflows/createGeoJson.yaml), I use GitHub Actions' conditional expression to make everyones lives easier by invalidating the cache on each completed pull request (lines 66-71)
 * In [github-actions.tf](./terraform/github-actions.tf), I avoid the curse of Secret Sprawl and hardcoded config as code.
 With terraform managing the github-actions AWS user, we're able to inject the secrets necessary for GitHub Actions to Authenticate with AWS as we create them.
 In thinking about the functionality that this lacks over Vault or a more proper key management system, the only thing that comes to mind is that we don't have a good way that I know of to cycle the secrets.
 * Tests?
 Generally, my theory with this code is that we'd want the errors to happen in GitHub.
 So. in [createGeoJson.ps1](./.github/workflows/createGeoJson.ps1), I do some file sanity checking that San Francisco didn't change their files on lines 38-44.
+* I decided to store the Terraform which I used to create the s3 bucket for [the backend state](https://www.terraform.io/language/state/backends) in a separate module in order to reduce the blast radius which is why you'll find it in the terraform-bootstrap folder.
+I did not allow Atlantis to plan and apply the backend at the time that I created it which is why you see it excluded from the autoplan functionality in [atlantis.yaml](./atlantis.yaml).
+Some poeple use [custom workflows in Atlantis](https://www.runatlantis.io/docs/custom-workflows.html#use-cases) to store terraform state files in a backend consistently.
+I would look into this if I were building out Atlantis for a large group of people to use together to reduce the configuration duplication, developer friction, and huamn error risk associated with not storing terraform's state appropriately.

 ## Things I'd do differently if I had more time